Ericsson/CodecheckerVSCodePlugin/README.md

 1. [Install CodeChecker] version 6.18.2 or later, and optionally add it to the `PATH` environment variable.
 2. Install the CodeChecker extension from the [Visual Studio Marketplace], from [Open VSX], or download manually from [Downloads].
+3. [Set up your build environment] to generate a `compile_commands.json` file.
-3. Check the path to CodeChecker, and set your preferred command-line arguments - see [Configuring CodeChecker] for more information.
+4. Check the path to CodeChecker, and set your preferred command-line arguments - see [Configuring CodeChecker] for more information.
-4. Open your project, and run an analysis, or browse through the found reports!
+5. Open your project, and run an analysis, or browse through the found reports!

 [Install CodeChecker]: https://github.com/Ericsson/CodeChecker#install-guide
 [Visual Studio Marketplace]: https://marketplace.visualstudio.com/items?itemName=codechecker.vscode-codechecker
 [Open VSX]: https://open-vsx.org/extension/codechecker/codechecker
 [Downloads]: https://github.com/Ericsson/CodecheckerVSCodePlugin/releases
+[Set up your build environment]: #setting-up-your-build-environment
 [Configuring CodeChecker]: #configuring-codechecker

 ## Features